 Wright Foundation for Sustainability and Innovation administers projects directly funded by donors that help reduce carbon footprints through carbon positive practices and emission offsetting.
 The foundation holds open application periods for projects that focus on reducing environmental risk through regenerative agricultural practices, habitat restoration and using natural energy sources to make our communities more sustainable.
 If any specific projects are included in the grant cycle, they will be posted here.

 Please send us a letter of intent (details below) including the name of your organization, a brief summary of your proposed project and how it fits into the foundation’s priorities to [email protected].
 If your project meets our criteria for the project, you will be sent our standard grant application.
-Letters of intent and applications are accepted from January 10 – February 28, 2022.
-Grants will be awarded in late March.
+Letters of intent and applications are accepted from January 16 – March 3, 2023.
+Grants will be awarded in early April.

 Tree Canopy Improvement Grant